Scripting aider

 coder = Coder.create(model=model, fnames=fnames, io=io)

-The scripting API is not officially supported or documented and may change without warning.
+The python scripting API is not officially supported or documented, and could change in future releases without providing backwards compatibility.